 Staff participated in a Family BBQ event in August, which raised \$286.25 for the United Way of Greater Victoria.
-The overall staff United Way a total of \$4,351.25 raised through a combination of event fundraising and payroll contributions.
+The overall staff United Way Campaign for 2013 was a huge success.
+Payroll contributions more than doubled this year, with a total of \$4,351.25 raised through a combination of event fundraising and payroll contributions.